Covid-19 (Coronavirus) - Client Update - 24th March 2020

 In these uncertain times, it is heartening to see a significant ramping up of activity by companies in certain sectors who are in a position to respond to heightened demand for their products, be it in IT services, telecoms, freight, transport and pharma and medical technology.
 We are also seeing Irish companies providing innovative solutions in response to the crisis.

-Should you have further queries, you can contact your Development Advisor or our Client Response Team at firstname.lastname@example.org or visit our Covid-19 information hub www.enterprise-ireland.com/businessresponse
+Should you have further queries, you can contact your Development Adviser or our Client Response Team at GA-BSF@enterprise-ireland.com or visit our Covid-19 information hub www.enterprise-ireland.com/businessresponse

 We will continue to monitor developments relating to COVID-19 and communicate with you in relation to supporting your business during this period.